Pivotal, cluster and interface measures for critical planar percolation: A measure on the set of pivotal points which is measurable with respect to the scaling limit

 This is consistent with our ultimate goal of proving that dynamical percolation, as well as near-critical percolation, correctly rescaled, has a scaling limit.
 Indeed, as we outlined in Subsection~\ref{ss.DPSL}, if one is interested in the trajectory $t\mapsto \omega^\eta_t$ up to a certain small precision, it is enough to know the initial configuration $\omega^\eta_0$, as well as what happened on the set of points which were initially at least $\rho$-important (the choice of $\rho$ depends on the amount of precision that one requires).

-In the forthcoming paper \cite{\DPSL}, this step will be made rigorous.
-Meanwhile, we focus on the scaling limit of the following (random) counting measures in the plane, parametrized by the scale ``cut-off'' $\rho>0$:
+This step is made rigorous in \cite{\DPSL}.
+In the current paper, we focus on the scaling limit of the following (random) counting measures in the plane, parametrized by the scale ``cut-off'' $\rho>0$:

 Roughly speaking, $\rho$-important points are the same as points that are pivotal for some ``$\rho$-macroscopic'' quad with boundary ``not too close'' to the point.
 For convenience, we will actually consider measures which are defined in a somewhat less symmetric way, but will turn out to be less sensitive to local effects in our proof.
 This needs some definitions: